networknt/yaml-rule-plugin/token-transformer/README.md

         Content-Type: application/x-www-form-urlencoded
         Accept: application/json

-        # NOTE: The constructed JWT is always stored under pathPrefix access token.
+        # NOTE: The constructed JWT is always stored under sharedVariables.constructedJwt.
         # It will get overwritten by the new access token retrieved from the token service.
-        Authorization: "!ref(pathPrefixAuth.accessToken)"
+        Authorization: "!ref(sharedVariables.constructedJwt)"

       # define the body for our request.
       body:
         grant_type: "client_credentials"
         resource: "1abcabc-123123cccbbb-99d99d99"
-        client_id: "!ref(pathPrefixAuth.clientId)"              # this means we will grab the clientId from pathPrefixAuth.
+        client_id: "!ref(sharedVariables.clientId)"              # this means we will grab the clientId from sharedVariables.
-        client_secret: "!ref(pathPrefixAuth.clientSecret)"      # this means we will grab the client secret from pathPrefixAith.
+        client_secret: "!ref(sharedVariables.clientSecret)"      # this means we will grab the client secret from sharedVariables.

     # Define how we grab the data from the token response
     source:

-      # we are grabbing the new token and putting it into the accessToken pathPrefixAuth field.
+      # we are grabbing the new token and putting it into the accessToken sharedVariables field.
-      # a new expiration is calculated from the defined ttl in pathPrefixAuth.
+      # a new expiration is calculated from the defined ttl in sharedVariables.
       body:
         - source: access_token
-          destination: "!ref(pathPrefixAuth.accessToken)"
+          destination: "!ref(sharedVariables.accessToken)"

     # Define how we are going to update the in-flight request/response.
     # In this case we are updating the request.